JohnGriffin01/JohnGriffin01/README.md

 ### Hi there, I'm John!
-I'm a senior at CU Boulder graduating in December with a BA in Computer Science and a minor in Creative Technology & Design.
+I'm a recent graduate from the University of Colorado Boulder with a B.A. in Computer Science and a Creative Technology & Design Minor.

 <!--
 **JohnGriffin01/JohnGriffin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.